Dottie West

 Dottie West (born Dorothy Marie Marsh; October 11, 1932 – September 4, 1991) was an American country singer and songwriter.
 She also had several credits as an actress.
-A distinguished figure in the country genre, West was among several people who helped to elevate the platform of female country artists.
+A distinguished figure in the country genre, West was among several women who helped to elevate the platform of the genre's female artists.
 She was also known for mentoring up-and-coming artists and being the first woman to win a country music accolade from the Grammy Awards.

 West's exposure to country music in childhood influenced her continued music education at Tennessee Polytechnic Institute.
-After marrying, the family moved to Ohio, where West made her first appearances singing on regional television.
-Her aspirations to write and record country led to West getting a Starday Records recording contract in 1959.
+After she married, the family moved to Ohio, where she made her first appearances singing on regional television.
+Her aspirations to write and record country led to her obtaining a Starday Records recording contract in 1959.
 West and her family then moved to Nashville, Tennessee, where she continued recording and releasing unsuccessful singles for Starday.
-In 1963, West signed with RCA Victor, where she had first success.
+In 1963, she signed with RCA Victor, with which she had her first success.
 Her self-penned "Here Comes My Baby" (1964) became a top-10 US country song and won her a Grammy.
-Writing and co-writing her own material, West had more top-10 Nashville Sound-influenced singles such as "Would You Hold It Against Me", "Paper Mansions", and "Rings of Gold".
+Writing and co-writing her own material, she had more top-10 Nashville Sound-influenced singles such as "Would You Hold It Against Me", "Paper Mansions", and "Rings of Gold".

 West continued recording for RCA through 1976, having a crossover pop single with 1973's "Country Sunshine".
 The latter was also a Coca-Cola commercial jingle that was played routinely on television.
 Moving to United Artists Records (which later bought Liberty Records), West had her peak success in her middle age.
-In the late 1970s, she recorded two albums with Kenny Rogers.
-Their first duet, "Every Time Two Fools Collide" (1978), became her first chart-topping single and was followed by four more top-10 songs.
+In the late 1970s she recorded two albums with Kenny Rogers.
+Their first duet, "Every Time Two Fools Collide" (1978), became West's first chart-topping single and was followed by four more top-10 songs.
 The newfound success led to her own solo career reigniting.
-In 1980, West had her first chart-topping solo single with "A Lesson in Leavin'", which was followed by several more top-20 songs.
+She had her first chart-topping solo single in 1980 with "A Lesson in Leavin'", which was followed by several more top-20 songs.

-In the early 1980s, West began an acting career, appearing on television shows such as The Love Boat and films such as The Aurora Encounter.
-She signed a new recording contract with Permian Records, and her last album was released there in 1984.
-West continued appearing on television and touring.
-Her increased spending habits, though, led to her filing for bankruptcy in 1990.
+In the early 1980s West began an acting career, appearing in television shows such as The Love Boat and films such as The Aurora Encounter.
+She signed a new recording contract with Permian Records, on which label her last album was released in 1984.
+She continued appearing on television and touring.
+However, West's increased spending habits led to her filing for bankruptcy in 1990.
 Her personal possessions were sold in a public auction by the Internal Revenue Service, and she was forced to sell her home.
-While in the midst of planning a career comeback, West was killed in a car accident in 1991.
+While in the midst of planning a career comeback, she was killed in a car accident in 1991.
 Following her death, her life was made into a television movie, Big Dreams and Broken Hearts: The Dottie West Story, and she was inducted into the Country Music Hall of Fame.